recoveryhub/2021-wanderers/Source/Draft/MJ_TW_017.md

 Behind the small red and brown house a cock crew.
 The two listened.
 “The crowing of a cock....
 When I hear it from far away,” said Eberhard, “it pleases me so!
 It seems the oldest, oldest sound....”

 “He is a beautiful cock.
-His name is Welcome.”
+His name is Welcome[^10].”

 “Welcome...?”